ABOUT CLASSES

 ALL BALLET CLASSES: Mainly for adults aged over 18, however, I do consider admitting younger students who exhibit the maturity to participate comfortably alongside older adults.
 No upper age limit!

-SILVER SWANS BALLET: If you are over 55, you have options to join my Silver Swans classes or any other classes.
+SWANS BALLET: If you are over 55, you have options to join Swans ballet classes or any other classes.

 STARTING BALLET